Pride Month and performative allyship: visibility without action is just marketing

 What does real support look like?

 Real support means funding grassroots queer organizations, not just sponsoring floats.
-It means hiring queer creatives — especially those of color — not just featuring them in a campaign.
-It means taking a stand against the rising global violence against LGBTQIAP+ people, not staying neutral when rights are under attack.
+It means hiring queer creatives (especially those of color) not just featuring them in a campaign.
+It means taking a stand against the rising global violence against LGBTQIAP+ people, not staying neutral when their rights are under attack.

 Why it matters